IvanZeman/IvanZeman/README.md

 ### About Me

 👋 Hi, I’m Ivan Zeman and I am an electrical engineer.
-I have completed high school and university education in this field.
-I also have several years of practical experience as an electrical engineer.
-I really like to work and I also like to learn new knowledge.
-Currently, I really enjoy industrial automation, designing and creating new electrical installations and programming in general.
+Working as a maintance electrical enineer at LPH a.s.
+(Poprad-Matejovce, Slovak republic) Currently, I really enjoy industrial automation, designing and creating new electrical installations and programming in general.

 #### 🔧 Technologies & Tools